ValveSoftware/steamlink-sdk/README.md

 You may need to enable ssh access to the Steam Link for advanced debugging.
 You can do this by putting a file called `enable_ssh.txt` on a USB drive under `\steamlink\config\system`, inserting it into the Steam Link and power cycle the device.

-The root password is `steamlink123` and should be changed using the `passwd` command the first time you log in.
+The root password is `steamlink` and should be changed using the `passwd` command the first time you log in.

 SSH access will remain enabled until a factory reset.